-PHP is an excellent addition to your overall skills.
+PHP programming language is an excellent addition to your overall skills.
 If you decide to learn it properly, we suggest that you follow some guidelines to make your learning experience more efficient.

 - Read our PHP tutorials and practice.
 We recommend starting from PHP introduction to review the main principles.

 - Move onto more specific tutorials: syntax, variables, etc.

 - Check out code examples and click Try it Live button to practice!

 - In case you are still struggling to use PHP, try a video or interactive course, explaining PHP in detail.

 Once you start exploring this programming language, you will learn of a unique PHP file, processed by web servers.
-Files that have .php extension are simple text documents, containing PHP source code.
+Files that have .php extension are simple text documents containing PHP scripts.
 However, when you open a PHP file with NotePad or another text editor, you won't be able to read the code because only servers read and process it.

 What You Will Learn

 Even if you are a newbie in the field of programming, this tutorial is going to be helpful and easy to understand.
 All essential aspects and principles are discussed in separate tutorials so you should not feel overwhelmed.

 One of the first tutorials focuses on the installation process: do not miss it!
 Other tutorials focus on some of the basic principles you must get to know while learning PHP.
 The further you read, the more advanced lessons you’ll get.
 If these tutorials leave you craving for more information, check out a helpful course about the PHP language!

 While you are looking at these tutorials or the recommended course, do not forget to practice writing your own PHP scripts!
 After all, practice makes perfect!